Environmental Justice Clinic - Cases & Campaigns

 Housing Justice

-Through policy campaigns and interdisciplinary research, resources, and tools, this team works closely with Struggle for Miami's Affordable and Sustainable Housing (SMASH) to ensure that housing is a human right.
+Through policy campaigns and interdisciplinary research, resources, and tools, this team works with Struggle for Miami's Affordable and Sustainable Housing (SMASH) to ensure that housing is a human right.
 Check out one of our tools, the Displacement Vulnerability and Mitigation Tool, here.

 Past Projects

-The EJC’s prior projects include:
+The Environmental Justice Clinic’s prior projects include:

-• developing a Community Benefits Agreement (CBA) template and general resources guide;
+• Developing a Community Benefits Agreement (CBA) template and general resources guide;

-• examining the affirmative marketing practices of an affordable housing development in a low-income minority community to ensure compliance with local, state, and federal regulations;
+• Examining the affirmative marketing practices of an affordable housing development in a low-income minority community to ensure compliance with local, state, and federal regulations;

-• conducting an environmental health disparity analysis of Miami-Dade County;
+• Conducting an environmental health disparity analysis of Miami-Dade County;

-• developing community resources on right-to-know legislation;
+• Developing community resources on right-to-know legislation;

-• analyzing the relationship between the displacement of minority communities of color and form-based codes, such as Miami21 and Urban Center Districts in unincorporated Miami-Dade County;
+• Analyzing the relationship between the displacement of minority communities of color and form-based codes, such as Miami21 and Urban Center Districts in unincorporated Miami-Dade County;

-• conducting a comparative analysis of flood risk disclosures across the United States both for homeowners and renters; and
+• Conducting a comparative analysis of flood risk disclosures across the United States both for homeowners and renters; and

-• providing litigation support in a federal class action lawsuit seeking to address the environmental health consequences of exposure to a toxic dump site in the heart of a disenfranchised and historically discriminated against African-American community of Dunbar in Fort Myers, Florida.
+• Providing litigation support in a federal class action lawsuit seeking to address the environmental health consequences of exposure to a toxic dump site in the heart of a disenfranchised and historically discriminated against African-American community of Dunbar in Fort Myers, Florida.

-For Information
+For More Information